Bins and Modules.

-Fresh wooden container bins are stacked on a flat bed semi.
+- Fresh wooden container bins are stacked on a flatbed semi.
 You know they are headed towards the table grape vineyards in the southern San Joaquin Valley because of the long, unpronounceable, Armenian name hand-stenciled on the side.

-Dull-red, grape bins sitting along side a wine grape vineyard with a “harvest bins for rent” sign.
+- Dull-red, grape bins sitting alongside a wine grape vineyard with a “harvest bins for rent” sign.

-White marshmallow cream puffs anchored with tarps are this year’s cotton modules that line a farm to market road.
+And then, there are the white marshmallow cream puffs anchored with tarps are this year’s cotton modules that line a farm to market road.